material-components/material-components-android/docs/components/RadioButton.md

 </selector>
 ```

-or using the styles in the layout (affects only this radio button):
+You can use the styles in the layout, which affects only this radio button:

 ```xml
 <RadioButton